 - Reality strikes back: the shortage of spots.
 Unfortunately, a shortage of daycare spots in the Province of Quebec, especially in Montreal, makes it sometimes difficult for parents to be able to choose the right daycare solution freely.
 Don’t worry, there are strategies and tips to maximize your chances.

-Next week, we will tell you everything you need to know to find the right daycare provider despite the shortage of spots, so that you and your children can face relocation serenely.
-You can also read our very helpful article about relocating with children.
+Because there is so much involved, we’ve broken this article into two parts.
+In the next installment, we will tell you about some great resources like the Daycare Bear, and basically everything you need to know to find the right daycare provider despite the shortage of spots, so that you and your children can face relocation serenely.

 For more information, you can visit the Ministry of Family website (in French).
 We wish you good reflection in the meanwhile!

 And remember to check out our Online Relocation Guides, jammed packed with more useful, local knowledge like this, to make relocating easier and more successful for everyone.